 This bill would make a number of changes to California's version of the Worker Adjustment and Retraining Act (CalWARN, Labor Code section 1400, et seq.) including regarding the length of notice required, the definitions of those affected, and the use of severance agreements.
+The author states these changes are intended to provide affected workers more time to prepare for mass layoffs, to expand CalWARN protections to reflect increased employer usage of temporary employees, and to preclude employers from obtaining releases premised solely upon what CalWARN already requires employers to provide.

-For instance, it would increase from 60 days to 90 days the period for employers to provide required notices regarding a mass layoff, relocation, or termination (as defined in section 1400) before the order takes effect.
-It would also preclude employers from utilizing compliance with CalWARN in connection with a severance agreement and waiver of an employee's right to claims.
+For instance, it would amend Labor Code section 1401 to increase from 60 days to 75 days the period for employers to provide required notices regarding a mass layoff, relocation, or termination (as defined in section 1400) before the order takes effect.